10 MISTAKES EVERY NEWBIE MAKES WHEN USING FONTS FOR THEIR BUSINESS

 Let’s talk about the 10 mistakes every newbie makes with fonts and what you can do to fix the problem now.

-- Pairing fonts successfully.
+Pairing fonts successfully.
 For pairing fonts look for contrast think thick/thin short/tall decorative/clean.
-To get some inspiration on fonts that pair well together check out Pinterest.
-Just make sure you read the license agreements before downloading and using any fonts you find on your search.
+To get some inspiration for fonts that pair well together check out Pinterest.
+Just make sure you read the license agreements before downloading and using any fonts you find in your search.

 Once you’ve identified the fonts you want to use for your business do whatever it takes to stay consistent with them.
 If you need to write their names down on a post-it-note then do that, or better yet make a style guide for your business where you keep all that information.
 Along with what sizes you use for headings, what style you use for different situations, and what you use for buttons/calls to actions on your website.

 In fact, I encourage you to make this document this makes it easy for you to stay consistent, hand over the information to a VA or designer when they are helping you create materials for your business, and give you one spot to reference when you create your next promo image.

 It may feel like you’re not being as creative as you were when you were using all the fonts but that repetitive element in your graphics and visuals will help you build recognition for your business.

 How awesome would it be to hear “I saw that image and I just knew it was yours!”